cszach/three.js-sketches/README.md

 Some textures are made by Emil Persson (a.k.a.
 Humus).
 Those textures are licensed under the Creative Commons Attribution 3.0 Unported license.

+There are also textures from other authors.
+The _Acknowledgements_ section of a sketch's README file provides detailed information about who owns the textures used by the sketch as well as licensing information.